ScizorsBLBC/ESL-Lessons/README.md

    # Make your changes and test locally
    npm run dev

+   # Does the README.md need to be updated with these changes?

    # Stage and commit your changes
    git add .
    git commit -m "feat: add new lesson component with glassmorphism styling"